 What is occupational health?

-Occupational health is a medical discipline focused on the mutual relationship between workers’ health and the work environments.
-Occupational health professionals provide support for employers and employees throughout the employment journey, from pre-placement assessments to ill-health retirement.
+Occupational health is a medical discipline focused on the mutual relationship between workers’ health and their workplace.

 Mandatory occupational health

-Occupational health surveillance is compulsory in certain sectors and job roles.
-Statutory health surveillance is required by law for workers exposed to asbestos, ionising radiation, lead, substances hazardous to health (e.g., carcinogens, asthmagens, infectious agents, respiratory or skin irritants), or workers with vibrating tools.
-Safety-critical roles such as professional driving, mining, or offshore work often require health clearance to ensure workers are fit to perform their duties safely.
+Statutory health surveillance is required by law for workers exposed to asbestos, ionising radiation, lead, substances hazardous to health (e.g., carcinogens, asthmagens, infectious agents, respiratory or skin irritants), or working with vibrating tools.

 Advisable occupational health

 In the UK, Employers have a legal duty to ensure a safe and healthy working environment under the Health and Safety at Work Act 1974 (HASAWA).
-Occupational health adds significant value, from health, safety, financial, and operational perspectives.

-✦ Proactively assess and support workers’ health and well-being
+• Support workers’ health and well-being

-✦ Promote workplace safety
+• Promote workplace safety

-✦ Ensure compliance with health and safety legislation
+• Ensure compliance with health and safety legislation

-✦ Maximise productivity, reduce absenteeism and presenteeism,
+• Maximise productivity, reduce absenteeism and presenteeism, and improve staff retention

-✦ Reduce direct and indirect costs of ill health at work.
+• Reduce direct and indirect costs of ill health at work.

 Occupational health professionals

 Occupational health services are provided by occupational health physicians, doctors specialising in workplace health, and specialist nurses (OH advisors).
-These professionals work closely with employers and employees to provide guidance on employees’ fitness for work and recommended workplace adjustments.
-We also support compliance with health and safety regulations to promote safe and healthy workplaces.

 WorkAble Occupational Health